 Third Friday of Each Month: Ashton Gardens (June-September)

 Come have fun while innovating!
-Design Challenge is a Museum program that gets everyone engaging in the engineering design process.
+Design Challenge is a museum program that gets everyone engaging in the engineering design process.
 Make a team with your family and join us!
-Up to eight teams may compete at each challenge.
-It is free to compete and all supplies will be provided but if you wish to take your project home there will be a small fee to cover the cost of supplies.
-Come ready to design, build, test and prototype a solution to a given problem.
-The top three winners for each challenge will receive a trophy and every team will receive a participation certificate.
+It is free to participate.
+Each month you’ll have the opportunity to come learn about an engineering concept and put your knowledge to the test by designing and completing a challenge.
+All supplies will be provided but if you wish to take your project home there will be a small fee to cover the cost of supplies.
+Come ready to design, build, test and prototype a solution to any given problem.

 Third Saturday of each month from 2-4 pm: Museum of Natural Curiosity

 Just imagine a water slide!
 Feel the cool water on your back as it rushes you down twists and turns into a beautiful blue pool.
 The summer heat is here and we need some fun ways to cool down.
 Gather your team of swimmers and come design your very own miniature water slide!
 Can you make it both exciting and safe?
 All supplies will be provided."

 Stay updated on all things Thanksgiving Point with email updates!